 Specifics of the Law

-Penalties for Buying Alcohol for Minors in Pennsylvania
+Penalties for Buying Alcohol for Minors in Pittsburgh

 If you are facing charges of supplying alcohol to minors, you could be facing serious consequences.
 In the state of Pennsylvania, the minimum penalty you could face includes a fine of at least $1,000 for the first offense and $2,500 for any future offenses.
 However, this doesn’t mean a fine is the only issue you will have as a result of a conviction under this law.
 While no judge can issue a sentence of less than these amounts, there is always a risk the judge may order a larger fine or potentially jail time, especially in cases where an individual has been charged and convicted multiple times.

-If you’re facing charges of supplying alcohol to a minor, make sure you get the representation you require, giving you the opportunity to prove your case in court and avoid the severe financial penalties that can result.
+If you’re facing charges of supplying alcohol to a minor in Pittsburgh, make sure you get the representation you require, giving you the opportunity to prove your case in court and avoid the severe financial penalties that can result.